 We expect to continue to dedicate significant financial and other resources to our research and development efforts in order to maintain our competitive position.
-For example, in 2019, we increased our dedicated research and development personnel by 22% compared to 2018.
+For example, in 2020, we increased our dedicated research and development personnel by 33% compared to 2019.
 However, investing in research and development personnel, developing new products and enhancing existing products is expensive and time consuming.
-There is no assurance that such activities will successfully anticipate market needs and result in significant new marketable products or enhancements to our products, including SaaS solutions, design improvements, cost savings, revenues or other expected benefits.
+There is no assurance that such activities will successfully result in significant new marketable products or enhancements to our products, including SaaS solutions, design improvements, cost savings, revenues or other expected benefits.
 If we spend significant time and effort on research and development and are unable to generate an adequate return on our investment, we may not be able to compete effectively, and our business and results of operations may be materially and adversely affected.